hm-lang/core/proposals/README.md

 }
 ```

-### fixed-size arrays
+### fixed-count arrays

 We declare an array with a fixed number of elements using the notation
-`elementType_FixedSize`, where `FixedSize` is a constant integer expression (e.g., 5)
+`elementType_FixedCount`, where `FixedCount` is a constant integer expression (e.g., 5)
 or a variable that can be converted to the `count` type.
-Fixed-size array elements
+Fixed-count array elements
 will be initialized to the default value of the element type, e.g., 0 for number types.

-Under the hood, fixed-size arrays *are* standard arrays, but they will throw for any
+Under the hood, fixed-count arrays *are* standard arrays, but they will throw for any
-operation that changes the array size.  hm-lang attempts to throw compiler errors where
+operation that changes the array count.  hm-lang attempts to throw compiler errors where
 possible (i.e., by deleting methods like `pop` or `append`), but there may be runtime
 errors (e.g., `Array[X] = 3` where `X` is unknown by the compiler).
 Like regular arrays,
-fixed-size arrays are zero-indexed, so the first element in a fixed-size array
+fixed-count arrays are zero-indexed, so the first element in a fixed-count array
 `Array` is `Array_0`.

-Fixed-size arrays can be passed in without a copy to functions taking
+Fixed-count arrays can be passed in without a copy to functions taking
 an array as an immutable argument, but will be of course copied into a
 resizable array if the argument is mutable.
 Some examples:

 ```
-# immutable array of size 4
+# immutable array of count 4
 Int4: int_4 = [-1, 5, 200, 3450]
-# mutable array of fixed-size 3:
+# mutable array of fixed-count 3:
 Vector3; dbl_3 = [1.5, 2.4, 3.1]
 print("Vector3 is {${Vector3_0}, ${Vector3_1}, ${Vector3_2}}")